Supply Chain Resilience

 Sustainable further development of the organization entails:

-• Further development of the Operating Model
+• Further development of the operating model

 • Implementation of data-based warehouse management